 - Featuring on other websites with guest posts

-- Posting relevant Contents on social media groups and your page also.
+- Posting relevant content on social media groups and your page also.

 “Inbound marketing positions you as an authority in your niche, especially when you give out quality content and information for free”.